jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Getting-Started/Create-ListenerPolicy.md

 	- Set check port: input range 1-65535, if it is not filled in, the port of backend instance for receiving Application Application Load Balancer traffic will be the port by default;

+	- Check domain: The domain of a Health Check.
+Support entering domain and IP address.
+When entered, the domain only supports capital and lower-case letters, figures, English line-through "-" and point "." (case-insensitive) with no more than 255 characters.
+If there is a null by default, it shows that the Health Check carries no domain.
+Only when the protocol of the Health Check is HTTP, a domain can be filled in.

+	- Check Path: The URL path of a Health Check.
+Must start with "/", support up to a 5-level directory and up to 100 characters.
+Only when the protocol of the Health Check is HTTP, a domain can be filled in.

 	- Response timeout time(s): input range 2-60s, which is the maximum timeout time for health check response;

 	- Health check interval(s): input range 5-300s, which is the maximum time interval for health check;